-Unfortunately, our brainpower tends to decline as we grow older.
-And as you might have seen in media reports, loss of memory and dementia is a growing concern for people today.
+Unfortunately, our brain health and cognitive abilities tend to decline as we grow older.
+And as you might have seen in media reports, memory loss and cognitive impairment are growing concerns for people today.
 Brain wellness is now right up there with heart health.

 According to a 2015 study published in the journal Neurology, older adults who engage in regular physical exercise like jogging and cycling are less likely to be affected by age-related brain illnesses that can limit memory and mobility.
 And those people who perform regular, targeted brain exercises keep their brains sharp and healthy, which reduces cognitive decline and memory impairment.

 When you exercise your brain, you will also improve your creative abilities, which will give you a competitive advantage in your job.

 Moreover, brain exercises strengthen your ability to think on your feet and give witty responses, meaning you won’t be lost for words at critical moments in conversations.

 While you can enroll in a number of online brain training programs, experts generally recommend sticking to brain training exercises that involve real-world activities.
 According to David Eagleman, PhD, neuroscientist and assistant professor at Baylor College of Medicine in Houston, Texas, exercises to strengthen brain function should offer novelty and challenge:

 Here are 25 simple real-world memory exercises you can do starting today to sharpen your brain and improve memory.

 As simple as this exercise may sound, taking a different route home stimulates the brain.
 You are forced to involve more senses to find your way around, which keeps your brain alert instead of mindlessly driving home or to work on familiar routes.

 Avoiding ruts and boredom is critical to keeping your brain sharp, says Eagleman.
 Challenge your memory by trying to remember an odd way home.